meh301/HG8045Q/README.md

 Nuro really tried their best to make Huawei deliver a secure router configuration, but yet again the router suffers from an integrated backdoor.
 Unlike the backdoor master accounts of other Huawei routers and modens, **this master account is unique to the hardware.
 This means it does not work on other GPON units of the same kind.**

 **Or does it?**

+*This router is not the one the ISP provided to me, I purchased this one for research purposes from an external source.*
 ![ONT Information Sticker](img/nse-5954640128799033699-545491-2.jpg)
 **It turns out that the password is derived from the last four digits of the PON MAC.
 Replacing 3204 (iksyomuac13_admin_XXXX) with the value of your personal unit leads to a successful master account login!**